 ERP Integrations Involving Legacy Applications Might Look to Cloud Solutions as a More Cost-Effective Alternative

 It can be difficult and costly to integrate legacy applications that were not designed to integrate with other platforms.
-There are middleware software solutions that can deal with some of the issues, but they can be costly and require customization and manual processes.
-Other options, like upgrades to on-premise systems, can also be extremely expensive.
+There are middleware software solutions available that can deal with some of the issues, but they can be costly and require customization and manual processes.
+Other options, like upgrades to on-premise systems, can also be expensive.
 Cloud solutions that can integrate with many types of ERP might be a good alternative.

 Potential Pitfalls of ERP Integration

 Enterprise resource planning systems streamline business processes by integrating the routine management of multiple departments into one software system.
 Large companies that need to manage their finances, supply chain management, customer service, and human resources often want to do so in a single centralized, integrated solution.
 Therefore, these companies turn to ERP software integration.